Regularisation Navigator

 Ministry Press Releases

 Official announcements from the Ministry of Inclusion.
 Check here for 2026 regularisation updates as they are published.
+Spanish only.

 Appointments & Submissions